About the VVAC

 are available for further academic and professional research

 are used in educational programs and museum exhibits so the public can enjoy learning about the prehistory of the Verde Valley

-"Virtually every major artifact collection from the Verde Valley is some place other than the Verde Valley," says Jim Graceffa, President of the Center.
+"Virtually every major artifact collection from the Verde Valley is some place other than the Verde Valley," says Jim Graceffa, Past President of the Center.
 There are many good reasons for creating an archaeology center in the Verde Valley, but the one that keeps coming up most often is the loss of artifacts that continues today.
 Verde Valley artifacts are in museums and universities around the world -- everywhere but here.
 Over the years dozens of other archaeologists have sent items to the Museum of Northern Arizona in Flagstaff, Sharlot Hall Museum in Prescott and the Arizona State Museum in Tucson.